OBDTECH auto electrical workshop with diagnostic tools and vehicle on hoist

 Battery Testing, Installation & Maintenance

-• Battery voltage, CCA, and charge-rate testing
+• Battery voltage, CCA and charge-rate testing

-• Parasitic drain diagnosis
+• Parasitic drain diagnosis for batteries that go flat overnight

-• Terminal cleaning, cable inspection, and corrosion treatment
+• Terminal cleaning, cable inspection and corrosion treatment

 Battery load testing with professional equipment